Livviv/CCL1/diary.md

 Day3 / 15.01.25:
 make the jump work on spacebar and case w, adjusted jumpForce, jumpLoading and loadJump, the foodItems and bombItems were adjusted in height and width.

+Day4 / 16.01.25:
+cleaning up code, repaired jump, spritesheet, canvas, removed elements in index.html because they would later be a problem, Collectables didnt appear randomly and were called in html; now they are spawning randomly once.